Beastmaster (TV series)

-Beastmaster is a television series that aired from 1999 to 2002.
-It was loosely based on the 1982 MGM film The Beastmaster, which was itself loosely adapted from the novel The Beast Master by Andre Norton.
+Beastmaster is an Australian-Canadian-American television series that aired from 1999 to 2002.
+It was loosely based on the 1982 MGM film, The Beastmaster, which was itself loosely adapted from the 1959 novel The Beast Master by American author Alice "Andre" Norton.
 The series aired 66 episodes over three complete seasons.
 It was produced by Coote/Hayes Productions.

 The series was nominated for the Open Craft Award in the category of cinematography by the Australian Film Institute in 2000, and for the Saturn Award for Best Syndicated/Cable Television Series by the Academy of Science Fiction, Fantasy, and Horror Films, USA, in 2001.
 It did not win any of them.